glotzerlab/hoomd-rs/hoomd-interaction/ARCHITECTURE.md

 Similarly, `SitePairEnergy` describes a type that can compute an energy between a pair of sites (as a function of their properties).
-The wrappers `Isotropic` and `Anisotropic` implement this for the implement `SitePairEnergy` for the potentials described above. `PairwiseCutoff` implements `TotalEnergy` for pairwise interactions that are cutoff to 0 at a given distance `r_cut`.
+The wrappers `Isotropic` and `Anisotropic` implement `SitePairEnergy` for the potentials described above.
+`PairwiseCutoff` implements `TotalEnergy` for pairwise interactions that are cutoff to 0 at a given distance `r_cut`.

 ## Type dependent parameters